-Eccles cakes are named after the Lancashire town in which they were first baked.
+Eccles cakes are named after the Manchester district in which they were first baked.
 They are a wonderful confection of buttery pastry, dried fruits (most commonly currants), sugar and spices.
 Traditionally served with a good piece of Lancashire Cheese and a hot cup of tea.

 There are records of them going back as far as 1653 when they were outlawed by William Cromwell's Puritan Protectorate for being 'too damn good, frivolous and secretly pagan'.
 Of course with reinstatement of the monarchy they thrived once more.
 Such a wonderful history, I've even found this incredible old photograph below of 'Ye Olde Thatche' supposedly the home of the Original Eccles Cakes.